Richard Bachman

-Richard Bachman is a pen name (as well as fictional character) of American horror fiction author Stephen King.
-King portrays Bachman in the third season of the FX television series Sons of Anarchy.
+Richard Bachman is a pen name (as well as a fictional character) of American horror fiction author Stephen King, adopted in 1977 for the novel Rage.
+King hid the link between himself and Bachman, until allowing for his identification in 1985.
+He collected the first four Bachman novels into The Bachman Books.
+Rage became controversial for being about a school shooting and was allowed to go out of print after the 1997 Heath High School shooting.
+In total, seven novels have been published under the Bachman name.

+King portrays a character named Richard Bachman in the third season of the FX television series Sons of Anarchy (2010).

 Origin

 At the beginning of King's career, the general view among publishers was that an author was limited to one book per year, since publishing more would be unacceptable to the public.
 King therefore wanted to write under another name in order to increase his publication without saturating the market for the King "brand".
 He convinced his publisher, Signet Books, to print these novels under a pseudonym.

-In his introduction to The Bachman Books, King states that adopting the pen name Bachman was also an attempt to make sense out of his career and try to answer the question of whether his success was due to talent or luck.
+In his introduction to The Bachman Books, King states that adopting the pen name Bachman was also an attempt to make sense of his career and try to answer the question of whether his success was due to talent or luck.
 He says he deliberately released the Bachman novels with as little marketing presence as possible and did his best to "load the dice against" Bachman.
 King concludes that he has yet to find an answer to the "talent versus luck" question, as he felt he was outed as Bachman too early to know.
 The Bachman book Thinner (1984) sold 28,000 copies during its initial run—and then ten times as many when it was revealed that Bachman was, in fact, King.

-The pseudonym King originally selected, Gus Pillsbury, is King's maternal grandfather's name, but at the last moment (due to the pseudonym being outed) King changed it to Richard Bachman.
+The pseudonym that King originally selected, Gus Pillsbury, is King's maternal grandfather's name, but at the last moment, because the pseudonym was outed, King changed it to Richard Bachman.
 Richard is a tribute to crime author Donald E. Westlake's long-running pseudonym Richard Stark.
 (The surname Stark was later used in King's novel The Dark Half, in which an author's malevolent pseudonym, "George Stark", comes to life.)
-Bachman was inspired by Bachman–Turner Overdrive, a rock and roll band to which King was listening at the time his publisher asked him to choose a pseudonym on the spot.
+Bachman was inspired by Bachman–Turner Overdrive, a rock and roll band which King was listening to at the time his publisher asked him to choose a pseudonym on the spot.